 - Come to class on time; - Come to class ready to learn.
-Bring the necessary books, completed homework assignments, papers, pencils, etc. that are needed to participate in class activities; students will not be permitted to go to their lockers to retrieve forgotten materials outside of locker times. - Students will only go to their lockers during prescribed locker times (see class schedule). - Be aware of the objective(s) of the lesson that is being presented and avoid doing things during the class period that interfere with reaching the objective(s); - Project a positive attitude and participate eagerly in the activities the teacher provides. - Respond immediately when asked to do something; - Ask for help if they are experiencing difficulty.
+Bring the necessary books, completed homework assignments, papers, pencils, etc. that are needed to participate in class activities; students will not be permitted to go to their lockers to retrieve forgotten materials outside of locker times. - Not walk into another teacher's classroom to visit their locker during class.

+- Be aware of the objective(s) of the lesson that is being presented and avoid doing things during the class period that interfere with reaching the objective(s); - Project a positive attitude and participate eagerly in the activities the teacher provides. - Respond immediately when asked to do something; - Ask for help if they are experiencing difficulty.
 Talk with the teacher and with their parents and make plans for improvement; and - Help and encourage classmates, as appropriate, to enable them to achieve class goals.